alloverse/docs/specifications/components.md

     * Any entity ID must be an ancestor of this entity, and indicates exactly which entity to move.
-* **`translation_constraint`**: Only allow the indicated fraction of movement in the corresponding axis in the grabbed entity's local coordinate space.
+* **`translation_constraint`**: Only allow the indicated fraction of movement in the corresponding axis in the actuated entity's local coordinate space.
 E g, to only allow movement along the floor (no lifting), set the y fraction to 0: `"translation_constraint": [1, 0, 1]".
-* **`rotation_constraint`**: Similarly, constrain rotation to the given fraction in the given euler axis in the entity's local coordinate space.
+* **`rotation_constraint`**: Similarly, constrain rotation to the given fraction in the given euler axis in the actuated entity's local coordinate space.
 E g, to only allow rotation along Y (so that it always stays up-right),
   use: `"rotation_constraint": [0, 1, 0]`.